syncfusion-content/wpf-docs/wpf/DockingManager/Styling-and-Templates.md

 ### RestoreButtonTemplate

-The Restore button for the dock window can be customized using the `RestoreButtonTemplate` property with the TargetType as `ToggleButton`.
+The Restore button for the dock window can be customized using the `RestoreButtonTemplate` property with the TargetType as ToggleButton.

 {% highlight xaml %}